mycelial/docs/docs/core-concepts/Architecture.md

 ### Performance Considerations

 #### Processing Efficiency
-Transforms are optimized for minimal impact on data processing time, ensuring that data transformation does not become a bottleneck in the pipeline.
+Transforms are optimized for minimal impact on data processing time, ensuring that data transformation does not become a bottleneck in the workflow.

 #### Resource Utilization
 Careful consideration is given to the resource utilization of transforms, balancing processing needs with available system resources to maintain overall system efficiency.

 This section details the crucial role of Transforms in the Mycelial Software architecture, outlining their functionality, integration, development, and operational considerations.
-The focus is on ensuring that transforms contribute effectively to the data pipeline, enhancing data compatibility, integrity, and processing efficiency.
+The focus is on ensuring that transforms contribute effectively to the data workflow, enhancing data compatibility, integrity, and processing efficiency.

 ## Data Flow and Processing